 Landscapes and vegetation in this park are unique as it doesn’t have any source of perennial water and only receive enough water during rainy season.
 Be ready for an exceptional dryness.
 The vegetation is thicket with some deciduous woodland and denser tree growth along the stream course.
 The combination of a very flat and arid landscapes makes the observation of wildlife very easy as animals congregate around the few water holes of the park.

-The Vwasa Marsh wildlife Reserve is a 1000 km2 area, west of Nyika Plateau, and lies along the Zambian border.
+The Vwaza Marsh Wildlife Reserve is a 1000 km2 area, west of Nyika Plateau, and lies along the Zambian border.

 The reserve offers a mix of vegetation such as forest, grassland, woodland and marsh.
 This rich habitat attracts a huge range of birds; 300 different species have been seen!
-Vwaza Marsh is also famous for its large herds of elephants and its hippos that you can see near the main entrance.
+Vwaza Marsh is also famous for its large herds of elephants and its hippos that can be seen near the main entrance.
 Buffalos and smaller mammals can also be seen within the reserve.

 The Mwabvi Wildlife Reserve is the smallest reserve of Malawi with only 135km2.
 Despite its small size, it boasts an unequalled variety of habitats from woodland to open savannahs and rivers.
-It offers spectacular landscapes over the Shire and the Zambezi River.
-Mwabvi was the last natural home of black rhinos in Malawi but they have been poached.
 You can still see antelopes, buffalos and a huge range of birds within the reserve, making Mwabvi a paradise for bird watchers!